cbw5803/PyACF/.ipynb_checkpoints/README-checkpoint.md

 This is a naive python implementation of Aggregated Channel Feature classifier.
 For simplicity, it does not follow all the advanced detals in (Piotr's Computer Vision)[https://github.com/pdollar/toolbox] who is the author of ACF.
 The speed of detection is extremely slow.
 Therefore, the current version is only for education purpose and not suitable for any comercial use.

-# (Optional) Developers
+## (Optional) For Developers

-Developers could use the developer branch.
+Developers could use the development branch.
 This project still miss the following features:

 1. Fast pyramid feature algorithm is not implemented, the detection is extremely slow.
 See (this paper)[https://ieeexplore.ieee.org/document/6714453]
 2. Multiple-class detection is not implemented, one-class detection only